Funding your studies with a scholarship or bursary

 - you (and your parents or partner) have given your consent to share your information with the University

 If eligible, you’ll receive your bursary directly into your bank account in 3 instalments in December, February and May.
-If you’re not in attendance at Uni at a certain date before the bursary is due to be paid, you won’t be eligible for that instalment.
+If you’re not in attendance at the University at a certain date before the bursary is due to be paid, you won’t be eligible for that instalment.

-You could get this £1,700 bursary if you're a full-time undergraduate UK student and one of the following applies:
+You could get this £1,700 bursary if you're a full-time undergraduate or taught postgraduate UK student and one of the following applies:

 How to apply